MrgnHarrisn/ShitLang/README.md

 A shit programming language (I have no real idea what I am doing, I made this running off of energy drinks)

 ## How to use it
-if you run it without commandline args it runs an interpreter, otherwise you give it a file as a commandline argument and it will run over that file
+if you run it without command line args it runs an interpreter, otherwise you give it a file as a commandline argument and it will run over that file

 ## Math
 You can perform basic math with this:<br/>